usd-cs/COMP-49X-24-25-the-brink/the-brink/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser to view the application.

 The page will automatically reload when changes are made.
-Any lint errors are displayed in the console.
+Any linting errors are displayed in the console.

 ### `npm test`